-Forest Plan Section Page Number Resource Forest Plan Text Applicable?
+F (D) F (A !! !!
+6 0 () 5 % Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 43 Fish In streams inhabited by fish, structures need to provide for fish passage.
 In addition, structures containing natural stream bottoms are preferred over culverts.
-Yes No No struc Section 4.
+Yes No No structures would be constructed within steams.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 41 Fish Manage the warm water non-game type streams to support Gila sucker and longfin dace.
-Yes No An analy ecosyste groundwa of the Els groundwa described Copper's Depende 2019.
-If r predicted develope Section 4.
+Yes No An analysis of project impacts to groundwater-dependent ecosystems (GDEs), groundwater quantity and changes to groundwater and surface water quality was completed as part of the EIS (see Section 3.7).
+Impacts to GDEs and groundwater and surface water quality would be monitored as described in Section 3.7 of the EIS and as per Resolution Copper's "Monitoring and Mitigation Plan for Groundwater Dependent Ecosystems and Water Wells", dated April 12, 2019.
+If monitoring identifies real-world impacts that were not predicted by the modeling, mitigation actions can potentially be developed and implemented.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 43 Pesticides Pesticide proposals will be handled through additional environmental analysis and documentation to ensure project objectivity and public safety.
-No No The stan project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 51 Pesticides When pesticides are used, project plans will contain appropriate and necessary monitoring procedures and mitigation measures.
-No No The stan project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
-Management Direction Management Prescriptions Applicable to All Forest Areas 42 Range Allotment analysis, to an appropriate level, on 10 year cycles in Level D management areas, 15-25 years for extensive Levels B & C. No No The stan project.
+Management Direction Management Prescriptions Applicable to All Forest Areas 42 Range Allotment analysis, to an appropriate level, on 10 year cycles in Level D management areas, 15-25 years for extensive Levels B & C. No No The standard and guideline is not applicable to the proposed project.